learn-co-curriculum/phase-0-researching-html-elements/README.md

 ![](https://curriculum-content.s3.amazonaws.com/web-development/html-element-search.png)

-If we select the second search result, we will view the Mozilla Developer Network (**likely the best HTML, JS and CSS documentation source on the internet**) for the `<samp>` element.
+If we select the second search result, we will view the Mozilla Developer Network (**likely the best HTML, JS and CSS documentation source on the internet**) documentation for the `<samp>` element.

 ![](https://curriculum-content.s3.amazonaws.com/web-development/samp-mdn-page.png)